google/googletest/googletest/docs/FAQ.md

 Yes.

-Each test fixture has a corresponding and same named test case.
-This means only one test case can use a particular fixture.
-Sometimes, however, multiple test cases may want to use the same or slightly different fixtures.
-For example, you may want to make sure that all of a GUI library's test cases don't leak important system resources like fonts and brushes.
+Each test fixture has a corresponding and same named test suite.
+This means only one test suite can use a particular fixture.
+Sometimes, however, multiple test suites may want to use the same or slightly different fixtures.
+For example, you may want to make sure that all of a GUI library's test suites don't leak important system resources like fonts and brushes.

-In Google Test, you share a fixture among test cases by putting the shared logic in a base test fixture, then deriving from that base a separate fixture for each test case that wants to use this common logic.
+In Google Test, you share a fixture among test suites by putting the shared logic in a base test fixture, then deriving from that base a separate fixture for each test suite that wants to use this common logic.
 You then use `TEST_F()` to write tests using each derived fixture.

 Typically, your code looks like this: